 - Launch Google Chrome and open chrome://settings/security URL.
 Alternatively, you can go to “Settings > Privacy and security > Security” section.

-- Scroll down to “Advanced” section.
+- Scroll down to “Advanced” section on the right pane.

 - However, your ISP DNS may not be secure all the time, so you can change the setup by choosing “With” option.